What to Do if You Have Been Refused Credit or a Loan

 The Experian Credit Score gives you an idea of how lenders may view you.
 It reflects your credit history, which companies look at to help them decide if you’re a reliable borrower.
 You can check your score for free – the higher it is, the better your chances of borrowing money at the best rates.
 It’s based on your financial behaviour, so you have the power to change it.

-Click on the image below to go to their website and get your free credit check
+Head over to their website and get your free credit check.